-Oscar-Winner Patricia Arquette Feels Compelled To Talk Politics During This 'Critical Time'
+Patricia Arquette Feels Compelled To Talk Politics During This 'Critical Time'

 Of particular interest to Arquette, of course, are issues relating to the queer community.
 Younger sister Alexis Arquette came out first as gay, then transitioned in the public eye before tragically passing away in 2016 as the result of complications of AIDS.

-During a 45-minute interview, the first in a powerful two-part series the podcast plans for the star, Arquette seamlessly moved from laughter one moment to tear-inducing recollections of her younger sister’s life the next.
+During an often raw 45-minute interview, the first in a powerful two-part series the podcast plans for the star, Arquette seamlessly moved from laughter one moment to tear-inducing recollections of her younger sister’s life the next.
 She recalled how Alexis was embraced by siblings Rosana (Desperately Seeking Susan), David (the Scream franchise) and Richmond (The Curious Case of Benjamin Button) each step of the way.

 “I really think Alexis’ personal journey of finding herself exposed our whole family to the LGBTQ experience,” said the elder Arquette, who will discuss the AIDS-related passing of her sister in-depth on the broadcast set for release Oct.
 4.